mohit000001/JsDB/README.md

    - use "AND", "OR" to make a conditional statement. it should be a proper conditional statement.
    - example : "id=146 AND name=tonny OR age=14".

+@ Following are the Methods to perform actions in database.

 IntailizeJsDB() :
  - To create a new instance of JsDB. this function returns new instance of JsDB.